-If you are a musician, you can share what inspired you to write your latest song, announce when you will release it with links to pre-save it in the streaming services.
+If you are a musician, you can share what inspired you to write your latest song, and announce when you will release it with links to pre-save it in the streaming services.
 Then post the photos from a studio, a ready video, links to interviews you gave, tutorials on playing your song or even challenge your fans to dance to it.

 Is blogging for you?

 Blogging has many opportunities and benefits, but there is a catch: you need to update your blog often!
-It’s easy to hide that you don’t add anything new on your website if you stick to a couple of general pages, but there is nothing worse than a blog/news section updated a year ago.
+It’s easy to hide that you don’t add anything new to your website if you stick to a couple of general pages, but there is nothing worse than a blog/news section updated a year ago.
 It gives a feeling of a website being abandoned.
-You don’t want the bookers to wonder if you have changed a profession meantime.
+You don’t want the bookers to wonder if you have changed profession meantime.

 Finally, you need to feel enthusiastic about writing and creating visual content (or have someone who will do it for you).
 Otherwise, you will give up quickly or think that updating your website consumes too much time and limits your artistry.